-Experiencing a beautiful Chinese ancient town in an appealing, hilly surrounding.
+Experiencing a beautiful Chinese ancient town in appealing, hilly surroundings.

 ...the remaining hours of sunshine were gone in a moment.
 No complaints; visual goodness was all over in big doses anyway.
 I just focused more on people aspects than architecture.

-I also tried some of the street food.
+I also tried some street food.
 Namely, the local version of the Chinese flatbread tasted great.
-And cookies this guy sold did too.
+And the cookies this guy sold did too.

 But, by the time I made it back to my accommodation, sleep was really needed.